Sign In

 It is the responsibility of the exporter to use the appropriate health certificate and ensure that this and any accompanying declarations are in English.

-Certificate for movement of aquatic animals intended for closed ornamental facilities to the UK:
+Certificate for movement of aquatic animals intended for closed ornamental facilities to the UK until and including 31 July 2025:

 Australian Departmental officers will only endorse health certification for animals destined to the UK if it is written in English.